 Home-made creme Anglaise is also an amazing accompaniment and you can find a delicious recipe here.

-Cinnamon and a ahint of nutmeg add a little spice to this dish but go ahead and add more if you prefer.
+Cinnamon and a hint of nutmeg add a little spice to this dish, but add more if you prefer.

 Apple and strawberry pie

 - 60 ml/1/4 cup 4 Tbsp icing sugar

 - 300 gm cold salted butter cut into cubes

 - 45 –60 ml ice-cold water

 - 12 apples golden delicious or Pink Lady, peeled, cored and cut into thick slices

 - 250 gms fresh or frozen strawberries sliced thickly if using fresh

 - 150 gms Demarara/Muscovado or dark brown sugar

 - ½ tsp grated nutmeg